How important is an annual hearing test? It’s hugely important. Let us help you see why.

 How common is a hearing loss?

 Hearing loss is startlingly common.
 14% of all Americans suffer from hearing loss.
 The number jumps to 1 in 3 of those over 60 and 2 in 3 of those over 75.
 Although these figures are high, it doesn’t mean that everyone is getting help.
 In fact, 15 million Americans are avoiding hearing loss treatment!
 These are the people who would benefit the most from an annual hearing test.

 But what are the ways in which addressing hearing loss could ensure you meet your new year’s goals?
-Here are a few common new year’s resolutions, and the ways in which hearing aids can help.
+Here is a few common new year’s resolutions, and the ways in which hearing aids can help.

 They enable you to exercise more

 There is a special class of hearing aids that help you lead a more active lifestyle.
 Most of them come with an IP68 rating of water resistance which means you can use them for 30 mins under three feet of water (please check carefully with the manufacturer before trying this with any hearing aid).
 Whether you’re planning to work up a sweat at the gym or implementing a jogging routine come rain or shine, your hearing aids will not slow you down.

 Similarly, many hearing aids today come with a special coating that can protect the hearing aid from outside elements like earwax, salt, and skin oils.
 This thin film is 1/1000 the thickness of a human hair and is present on the surface of the whole device, providing protection no matter how active your lifestyle is.

 Many devices also come with Bluetooth features, so you can listen to music on the go.
 Never again will you have to switch to headphones before preparing to enter beast mode.
 With many hearing aids, the transition from hearing the sounds around you to listening to your favorite playlist is quick and easy.